-Subsequent to the end of the quarter, Cue entered into an agreement with Medco Strait Services Pte Ltd ("Medco"), a subsidiary of PT Medco Energi Internasional Tbk, to share the costs and revenue in respect of the Jeruk field.
-This agreement, in conjunction with a Deed of Release, removed 90.9% of the inkind premium due by Cue to Santos (being that portion of the premium due to Medco under an earlier Jeruk participation agreement between Medco and Santos).
+During the quarter, Cue entered into an agreement with Medco Strait Services Pte Ltd ("Medco"), a subsidiary of PT Medco Energi Internasional Tbk, to share the costs and revenue in respect of the Jeruk field.
+This agreement, in conjunction with a Deed of Release, removed 90.9% of the in kind premium due by Cue to Santos (being that portion of the premium due to Medco under an earlier Jeruk participation agreement between Medco and Santos).